seriouslyjames/8_Weeks_SQL_Challenge/Case Study 1/C1_Solutions.md

 ### 5. Which item was the most popular for each customer?

 - Use a CTE to create a temp table
-- Within the CTE, return the `COUNT` of each product along with a Window Function, `DENSE_RANK`, to return each poroducts popularity rank - with rank 1 being most popular
+- Within the CTE, return the `COUNT` of each product along with a Window Function, `DENSE_RANK`, to return each products popularity rank - with rank 1 being most popular
 - `GROUP` by customer
 - In the query, use `WHERE` to return all rows with rank = 1
 ```sql